vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 <!--
 A sticker with a white border, no backdrop or shadow, and a white background.
 High resolution.
 Sketchy, cartoon-like style.
+Use this attached image as reference, but preserve the sketchy/cartoon style from the previous generations.

 Whiskey: The sticker should be a bottle of whiskey modeled after the Four Roses Small Batch Bourbon bottle.
 Simple syrup: The sticker should be a glass bottle of clear simple syrup with a label.
 Just use the words 'Simple Syrup' with perhaps a flourish.
 Use a glass bottle with a tight metal clasp and rubber gasket (a flip-top metal clasp).